tiffanyposs/JSMachineLearning/README.md

 `k` = number of records to use once sorted (this will be tweaked depending on your solution)

+* `Features` - Data being used to predict an outcome
+* `Labels` - Data you're trying to predict the outcome of
+* `Test Data` - Data you are using to determine accuracy
+* `Training Data` - Data you are using to as your main dataset
+* `Feature Normalization` - Putting data on a scale of 0 - 1 instead of any value (find min max of set of data and scale it proportionally)
+* `Common Data Structures` - Arrays of arrays
+* `Feature Selection` - Selecting `features` based on their accuracy and ability to predict an outcome

 #### Examples

 ##### Single Variable